Quick Links

 That way, they are not spending time manually entering line item details.

-For example, You purchase office supplies from a local vendor.
+For example, you purchase office supplies from a local vendor.
 They offer you a standard rate card for the items you purchase from them.

 It would be best to create a catalog so that users can easily select items they want to purchase.